Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

   f2()
   f3()
 ```
 In the original code each function would run, query the database - making the worker wait on the request - and compute something with the result.
-The fully synchronous case is the worst performance wise, and there would be six wait times adding up.
+The fully synchronous case is the worst performance wise, and there would be **six** waiting periods.

 As the functions and their result do not affect one another, they can all run in one query group.
-To do so we just need to create a query group, add the functions, and run the group:
+To do so we just need to create a group, add the functions, and run it:
 ```
   local group = query_grouping_manager.new_routines_group("group1")
   group:add(f1)